malayjoshi13/Describer/README.md

   - Flickr_8k.devImages.txt to `DevImagesName.txt`. <br>
   - Flickr_8k.testImages.txt to `TestImagesName.txt`. <br>
   - Flickr8k_Dataset contains to `All_images`.

-- In this directory `Describer`, create a shortcut of the `pre_trained_model` folder from following [link](https://drive.google.com/drive/folders/1Ve9oPapUVvnLTVH2z96ubXPSswyuU3-C?usp=sharing).
-This folder has needed files and pre-trained model, which you will need during inference for generating captions for your images.

 ## 2) Bring your own image and generate the most suited caption describing it (aka Inference)
 Check out this easy-to-use [Google Colab Notebook](https://colab.research.google.com/drive/1HIpLysJeD401qB8bayn7sKXehEQUzl8L?usp=sharing).
 Upload your image, add its path in this notebook and get your captions!